Training that keeps moving forward

 What is the relationship between judicial independence and professional development?

 Judicial independence is a fundamental principle of our justice system.
-It stipulates that judges must make decisions with integrity and impartiality, free from the to pressure of external influences.
+It stipulates that judges must make decisions with integrity and impartiality, free from the pressure of external influences.

 Training sessions provided to judges must therefore serve the interests of justice alone and not that of external forces, governmental or otherwise.